 The festival is an experience that takes place outside the theater as well as in it, and we are constantly implementing new ideas to do that.
 From the Opening Gala to the final weekend with its Closing Gala, we have something for everyone – and whether you’ve attended before or you’re brand new to The Festival, we invite you to take part.

 We screen films of every genre, selected from our backyard and around the world.
-Passion for film cuts across virtually every culture and demographic, making CalgaryFilm an exceptional opportunity for a truly inclusive artistic celebration.
+Passion for film cuts across virtually every culture and demographic, making CIFF an exceptional opportunity for a truly inclusive artistic celebration.

 The artistic and social value of a film festival is to celebrate visual storytelling in its most ideal context: cinematically on the big screen, in a way that brings together the artists and the audience in a lively atmosphere.
 No other form of film watching carries with it the celebration, shared experience and creation of community passionately engaged around the love of film.
+We do our best to offer a world-class festival experience at an accessible price with tickets starting at $10.
+Additionally, in 2019 we donated nearly 600 tickets to disadvantaged Calgarians, new immigrants and community partners.

 This Festival's programming emphasizes discovery.
 We are proud to include a large number of first-time feature filmmakers in each year’s festival.
 By showing their work alongside that of established contemporaries from around the world, we celebrate the new energy and ideas they bring to the future of the art form, highlight how they contribute to the global culture of film, and make them an integral part of the exciting milieu of the festival.